Portrait of a Young Man (Bellini, Royal Collection)

-Portrait of a Young Man is a c.1505 oil on panel painting by Giovanni Bellini.
+Portrait of a Young Man is a c.1505 oil-on-panel painting by the Italian painter Giovanni Bellini.
 It is the latest surviving portrait by the artist, drawing on the work of Antonello da Messina and Dutch painters of the time.
 It is also the only portrait in which he included a landscape behind the sitter.
 He signed it on a cartouche on the trompe-l'œil marble parapet in the foreground.

 The work was bought by Consul Smith and then passed into the British Royal Collection in 1762 when George III of the United Kingdom bought Smith's collection.
 In 2018 it hung in the King's Closet of Windsor Castle.